songzijiang/Huayu-Gloabl/README.md

 | Correlation coefficient (CC) | 0.605 | Close to IMERG Final Run (0.613) |
 | RMSE | **1.961 mm** | Lowest among evaluated products |

-These values are results reported by the manuscript, not a benchmark executed by this repository.
+These values summarize the independent evaluation and are not produced by the inference example in this repository.
 The station validation datasets and the complete training/evaluation pipeline are not included in this code release.

 ## Repository Layout